ocapn/ocapn/draft-specifications/Model.md

 - Any JSON text that a JavaScript peer can produce using `JSON.stringify`,
-- excluding those in which the Unicode representation of any object member name or string includes a surrogate,
+- excluding those in which the Unicode representation of any object member name or string includes a surrogate code point,
 - can then be read back with `JSON.parse`,
 - sent to any other OCapN peer,
 - returned from any OCapN peer,